VerifyTests/Verify/docs/naming.md

 A `DerivePathInfo` convention can be shipped as a NuGet, for example [Spectre.Verify.Extensions](https://github.com/spectresystems/spectre.verify.extensions) which adds an attribute driven file naming convention to Verify.

+_Note: `DerivePathInfo` is on the `Verifier` type for Verify.XUnit, Verify.Expecto, and Verify.NUnit.
+For MSTest use `VerifierBase`.
+Refer to [this changelog](https://github.com/VerifyTests/Verify/blob/main/docs/upgrade17-18.md#verifiersettingsderivepathinfo-moved)._

 ### Default DerivePathInfo